The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many public schools are in Slope County?

-How many high schools are in Slope County?
+How many elementary schools are in Slope County?

 What is the largest school district in Slope County?